pauldorehill/FSharp.Data.Cypher/README.md

 ```
 Inspired by this great [article](http://tomasp.net/blog/2015/query-translation/).
 ## Still a work in progess!
-Most clauses are avalible, working, and have tests.
+Most clauses are available, working, and have tests.
 This documentation will also get improved... and a NuGet package.

 ## Contents
 - [Differences with Cypher](#Differences-with-Cypher)